anujs2099/rhce-sample-exams_2nd-edition/solutions/lab5/task3/README.md

   - post_tasks
   - handlers

-# Collections include the following
+# Content Collections include the following
 - modules
 - roles
 - plugins --> extend the python code on the ansible control host

-# Understanding Collection Naming
+# Understanding Content Collection Naming
 - Fully Qualified Collection Name (FQCN) such as ansible.netcommon
 - Within this FQN, plugins, modules, etc are addressed such as ansible.netcommon.cli_command
 - Before collections, you would address a module name such as user, now you address this module as ansible.builtin.user

-# Using Collections in Playbooks
+# Using Content Collections in Playbooks
 - In the play header, the collections keyword can be used
 - It takes a list of collections as its argument
 - After using the collections keyword, the collection itself can be addressed the old way. eg, selinux instead of ansible.posix.selinux

-# Additional Notes on Collections
+# Additional Notes on Content Collections
 - In ansible 2.9, collections are NOT a default part of Ansible.
 You would have to install individual collections
 - In ansible 2.10 and later, collections are installed by default
   - ansible-galaxy collection list
+- Content collections can be installed from different sources:
+  - galaxy.ansible.com
+  - Ansible Automation Platform
+  - Directly from tar archives

+# Ansible-navigator
+- gets modules from content collections using its container-based execution environments (EEs)